 - Perform any exams.

 - Prescribe any necessary prescriptions.

 - Address any concerns you may have.

-If you are prescribed anything, you’ll next head over to our in-house pharmacy with the nurse to receive and discuss any prescriptions.
+If you are prescribed anything, you’ll next head over to our in-house medication dispensary with the nurse to receive and discuss any prescriptions.

 After your appointment, the nurse will walk you back to the front desk to schedule any follow-up appointments.